 So how can churn (the end of the road) impact CAC (the very beginning of the road)?

 We’ve established this simple rule: When you reduce churn, you extend the LTV of your customers.
 Great.
-Now, how does LTV and churn connect back to CAC?
+Now, how does churn impact a LTV to CAC ratio??

 Essentially, it’s a cycle that’s constantly compounding on itself.